DHTMLX/scheduler-docs/data/howtostart_ruby.md

 There's a [common technique](server_integration.md#technique) for loading data into Scheduler from the server side.

 You will find the requirements to the client side, as well as the [description of possible requests and responses](server_integration.md#requestresponsedetails) in the server_integration.md article.

-Below we will consider how to load data into Scheduler using Ruby on Rails server side.
+Below you will fine the info on how to load data into Scheduler using Ruby on Rails server side.

 ###Event Controller